wilcoxen-courses/x430-distance/README.md

 1. Load `demo-output.gpkg` into QGIS

-1. Try building Voronoi polygons.
+1. Build Voronoi polygons around the stores.
 The Voronoi tool is under `Vector` > `Geometry Tools`.
+Choose the stores as the input layer and set the buffer region to 50%.
+Then clip the Voronoi layer at the county boundary, remove the unclipped Voronoi layer, and move the store layer to the top to see the overall result.

-1. Try computing the shortest distance between each tract centroid and the nearest store.
-The shortest line tool is available in the `Processing` > `Toolbox` (gear icon) under the `Vector analysis` heading.
+1. Add lines showing the shortest distance between each tract centroid and the nearest store.
+The `Shortest line between features` tool is available in the `Processing` > `Toolbox` (gear icon) under the `Vector analysis` heading.
 Use the tract centroids as the source layer and the stores as the destination layer.
+Move the centroid layer above the clipped Voronoi layer to see the overall result.

+## Tips

+* These layers could be exported for further analysis in a script.
+For example, the Voronoi layer could be used to find the population served by a given store, and the shortest line layer could be use to quickly compute an average distance people have to travel to their nearest store.